 The business case for HubSpot CMS over WordPress CMS

 Firstly let us look at the number of high-profile hacks to the WordPress platform over the past 24 months.
-You can check this post on how and what was hacked in 2020 and the vulnerabilities exploited.
+You can Google search on how and what was hacked in 2020 and the vulnerabilities exploited.
 If you dig a little deeper you will find more news about other hacks and decide if that makes you feel safe putting your business in the hands of that platform.

 But beyond that, beyond mere scare tactics, it’s the real responsibility of marketers and business owners to choose the right CMS for the right job.
 And by that I mean if your marketing strategy is very early then WordPress might be suitable, but conversely, you may be going for significant growth from the outset and CMS by HubSpot may be the platform of choice.

 So, why should you change to a paid CMS when WordPress is free?

 Okay, let’s face it, at the cost level, if your business cannot afford £300 a month for a premium low-code CMS, then it’s time to put this article down.
 This article is targeted at CMO’s CCO’s or CEO’s or any title that is similar in rank and is driven to drive conversions and ROI and takes revenue growth seriously.